 Even after discharge from the hospital, cardiac arrest care is critical in cardiac arrest patients' recovery.
 Victims often experience emotional, physical, and cognitive challenges.
 Thus, the patients require continued care and support, which can be in the former therapies and interventions.

 Upon recovery, cardiac arrest patients need proper post-cardiac arrest syndrome management, which presents ischemia or reperfusion injury, myocardial dysfunction with low cardiac output, and brain dysfunction.
 The management of these conditions prevents the risk of secondary damage.
 Appropriate neuroprognosis is critical in proper caregiver guidance.
 Since cardiac arrest survivors are at a high risk of neurodevelopmental impairment, there is a need for early referral for a rehabilitation assessment.

 In infants, the process involves continuous electroencephalography monitoring and targeted temperature management.
 The care also entails treating certain conditions such as hypercapnia/hypocapnia, hyperoxia/hypoxia, and hypotension.

-Opioid poisoning: When attending to victims suspected of opioid poisoning, rescuers should aim at providing high-quality CPR.
+When attending to victims suspected of opioid poisoning, rescuers should aim at providing high-quality CPR.
 The use of naloxone is helpful in victims of opioid overuse who experience respiratory arrest.
-However, the drug is not effective for cardiac arrest victims; this makes the CPR procedure critical in these cases to keep the victims alive.
+However, the drug is ineffective for cardiac arrest victims; this makes the Cardiopulmonary Resuscitation procedure critical in these cases to keep the victims alive.